amykwray/quicR/README.md

 ```{r echo=FALSE}
 dim(df)
 ```
-input information about your run (either how many cycles you ran or how many cycles you want to cutoff to):
+input information about your run. n_cycles indicates either how many cycles you ran or how many cycles you want to cutoff to, n_neg_ctrl_reps indicates how many negative control replicates were included, max_fl indicates the maximum fluorescence values, and meta_vars indicates the number of metadata variables you have provided.

 ```{r echo=TRUE}
 n_cycles<-100
 n_neg_ctrl_reps<-6